shirishinamdar/shirishinamdar.github.io/_posts/2025-03-20-apache-virtualhost-ubuntu.md

 sudo service apache2 reload
 ```

-Next step — edit your hosts file.
+Next step, edit your hosts file.
 This fakes DNS locally on your own machine only.

 ```bash
 sudo nano /etc/hosts